glitch-txs/w3-docs/docs/w3-react/init.md

 ### Chains

-Import the chains you want your dapp to support and pass them as argument inside an array.
+Import the chains you want your dapp to support and set them inside an array.

 ```tsx
 import { W3, connectors, mainnet, bsc, avalanche, W3Props } from '@glitch-txs/w3-react'